GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ### Check your item status {: #check-status }

 Most extensions are reviewed within three days.
-You should receive an email notifying you if your item has passed or if a violation has been found.
+When your item has passed or if a violation has been found, you will receive a notification email.
 If you have not received an email in a week, check your item's status in the Published section of the **Status** tab.

 <figure>
     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/C4wpnEeMriI9YeDAMDIr.png", alt="The Chrome Web Store Status Tab", width="700", height="276", class='screenshot' %}